 ||Dorset Council.
 Download the Upton Wood Management Plan.

 Upton Heath, Castleman Trailway, Upton Country Park, Lytchett Bay Nature Reserve, Holes Bay Nature Park

-Events are held in conjunction with the Dorset Countryside Volunteers.
-The next volunteer day is on Sunday 16 February 2020.
+Volunteer events are held in conjunction with the Dorset Countryside Volunteers.
 If you are interested in volunteering to help look after Upton Wood, contact the Countryside and Tourism Officer for further details.